omeka/omeka-s-enduser/docs/modules/hierarchy.md

 If you leave the grouping label blank, the item set's name will be displayed.
 If you fill in the label, that will be displayed instead, wherever the hierarchy appears.

+Them, drag and drop your groupings into your desired order or tree structure.
+Groupings can be dragged to become children of other groupings, or ordered to be siblings of each other.

 !!! note
-	If you fill in neither label nor item set, the grouping will appear in the bullet list as a blank.
-Therefore, we recommend you employ at least one of the two options.
+	If you neither fill in the label nor choose an item set, the grouping will appear in the tree as a blank.
+We recommend you employ at least one of the two options.

 Add as many groupings as you need, filling out labels and selecting item sets where necessary.
 Combine this with creating new item sets and adding items to them as needed.